-Entrepreneurs are constantly attempting to balance time and money.
-As your business grows the requirements shift.
-Start ups have more time than money.
-Business growth will tip the scales so you have more money than time.
-Time management is a skill which helps to reduce overwhelm and burn out.
+Accounting professionals continuously attempt to balance time and money.
+As your firm grows, the scales gradually tip so you have more money than time.
+Time management, when applied correctly, reduces your overwhelm and burn out.

-Technology offers constant access.
-Text messages, instant messages, social media and cell phones can keep you connected 24/7.
-That’s a lot of time to be always available in your business.
+Yes, technology offers immediate access.
+Text messages, instant messages, social media and cell phones keep you connected 24/7.
+That’s a lot of time to always be available to others.

 Your business lifeline

 Your computer and your cell phone may be the lifeline to your business.
 They’re also a source of constant interruptions and distractions.
-It’s easy to quickly be pulled in many different directions.
-So let’s explore some solutions to help you take charge of your agenda.
+When a notification pings, you find yourself pulled off task.
+Instead of being pulled in multiple directions, decide to take charge of your agenda.

-Here are 4 time management secrets of successful entrepreneurs:
+Here are 4 time management secrets of successful accounting professionals:

 1. Ditch it: Some things ought to be completely removed from your agenda because they’re either inefficient or ineffective.
 Does anything come to mind for you?

 Here’s the difference between efficient and effective.
 Efficiency is getting things done quickly and with the least amount of effort possible.
-Effective means taking the right actions that lead to results.
-An example is that you may be the strongest one to chop down a tree.
-But if you end up cutting down the wrong tree, then you didn’t get you the desired result.
+Effective means taking the right actions which lead to results.
+For example: you may be the strongest one to chop down a tree.
+But if you cut down the wrong tree, then you didn’t get the desired result.

-Consider where you’re efficient, but the system you’re using isn’t highly effective.
-Many reasons exist to remain with what’s worked so well for so long.
-Ancient and outdated systems fall into this category.
-Finally, Don’t forget to overlook where duplication exists or what you’ve been tolerating because change is difficult.
+Consider where you’re efficient, but your system isn’t highly effective.
+Many reasons exist to continue doing things as you’ve always done them.
+Ancient, outdated systems fall into this category.
+Finally, don’t forget to overlook where duplication exists or what you’ve been tolerating because change is difficult.

-2. Delegate it: Entrepreneurs are idealists.
-We possess a vision of the client experience and our business operations.
-Trusting another person to join your team is a BIG step that not all entrepreneurs are willing to take.
+2. Delegate it: Accounting professionals don’t like mistakes.
+We possess a vision of the client experience and our firm’s operations.
+Trusting another person to join your team is a BIG step that not all firm owners are willing to take.

-Here are some ideas of what to pass on.
+Here are some ideas of what to delegate.
 Find someone who loves to do the things you hate.
-Hint: these are the activities which bore you and you wish would go away.
-The activities where you’re skill level is low or non-existent are great things to delegate.
+Hint: start with the activities which bore you and you wish would go away.
+Any tasks where you’re skill level is low or non-existent are great things to delegate.
 Once you get these things off your list, you’ll wonder why you held onto them for so long.

-3. Defer it: Before you can prioritize something, you need to know what you aim to achieve.
-When I work closely with entrepreneurs, we sketch out the details of their ideal business This is like putting the exact coordinates of your destination into your GPS.
-Then you fill in the gaps with milestones along the way.
+3. Defer it: Before you can set priorities, figure out what you aim to achieve.
+When I work closely with bookkeepers, enrolled agents and CPA’s, we sketch out the details of their dream firm.
+This is like putting the exact coordinates of your destination into your GPS.
+Then, you fill in the gaps with milestones along the way.

-4. Do it: Once your load has been lightened the important activities and responsibilities remain on your agenda.
-These activities will help to serve your clients, lead to business growth and make you money.
+4. Do it: You deserve to lighten your load.
+Get the activities which are below your paygrade off of your plate.
+The important activities and responsibilities, which only you can do, remain on your agenda.
+These activities deeply serve your clients, lead to growth and increase revenues.

 Eliminate the grind

-By the way, if you’re one of those people who says “yes” to everything, then consider an operations manager or admin who manages your calendar.
+By the way, if you’re one of those people who says yes to everything, then consider an operations manager or admin who manages your calendar.
 Time management works with all personality styles.
-Sometimes the way to optimize your time is to have someone else managing the details for you.
+Sometimes the way to optimize your time is to get a gatekeeper that manages your agenda.